Yes, America's Anchorman is away and this is your undocumented anchor man.

 It never happened.

-It's controlled by the Quebecwa.
+It's controlled by the Quebecois.

-It all comes from Hydro Quebec up by James Bay, and if something goes funny in your electricity in Vermont, New Hampshire, Maine, Massachusetts, it's because some Frenchie up in James Bay uh threw half his unfinished poutine into the water and it's blocked all the hydroelectric power.
+And if something goes funny in your electricity in Vermont, New Hampshire, Maine, Massachusetts, it's because some Frenchie up in James Bay threw half his unfinished poutine into the water and it's blocked all the hydroelectric power.

-Uh and and the question is how how much one one of the interesting features of this election was that Trump demonstrated he doesn't go to the people via his tweets.
+One of the interesting features of this election was that Trump demonstrated he doesn't go to the people via his tweets.

 We're going to hash it out.

-We're gonna hashtag it out on Twitter.
+We're going to hashtag it out on Twitter.

-And they're the only guys following Twitter, and uh uh effectively what Trump does by going to Twitter and tweeting is he's hacking into the American media's head uh and sending them off running around in circles, obsessing about some tweet of his uh of his someday.
+And effectively, what Trump does by going to Twitter and tweeting is he's hacking into the American media's head and sending them off running around in circles, obsessing about some tweet of his someday.

-Um just uh that's that's the main reason he does it.
+That's the main reason he does it.

-And then they all go bananas over some tweet of his, and meanwhile, what else is out there just uh doesn't get ri doesn't get reported.
+And meanwhile, what else is out there just doesn't get reported.

-That was one of the late period Roger Moore Bond films when frankly the plots no longer made sense.
+That was one of the late period Roger Moore Bond films when, frankly, the plots no longer made sense.

-You know, you remember what was w w what was that uh w what was that the uh the spy was it the spy who loved me or octopusy where Bond has to parachute in uh to Bernie Sanders uh uh Bond villain Lair in the Lake Champlain Islands uh and he has to crawl into the basement uh and uh and get into where the uh power lines come into the house to prevent the Russians taking over the entire U.S. electric grid.
+The spy, was it The Spy Who Loved Me or Octopussy, where Bond has to parachute in to Bernie Sanders' Bond villain lair in the Lake Champlain Islands, and he has to crawl into the basement and get into where the power lines come into the house to prevent the Russians taking over the entire U.S. electric grid.

 Mark Stein for Rush will take your call straight ahead.

-Mark Stein in for Rush behind the golden EIB microphone today.
+Mark Stein, in for Rush, behind the golden EIB microphone today, let us go to Jack in Tucson, Arizona.

 Jack, you're live on the Rush Limbo Show.